AsifurRahman10/Pet-adoption-website/Readme.md

   - By default, show all available pets, with the active category styled according to Figma. ✅
   - After clicking on a category, fetch and display pets from that category in a grid layout.✅
   - If no pets are available for a category, show a meaningful message.✅
-  - Each card must display the following:
+  - Each card must display the following:✅
     - Thumbnail/Image
     - Pet Name
     - Breed